pyraxo/TextUs/docs/feature_customer_scenarios.md

 This document details the implementation of the "Running Customer Scenarios" feature in the CPF Board TextUs application.
 The goal of this feature is to simulate a realistic training environment where a Customer Service Officer (Trainee) interacts with multiple AI-driven "Scenario Customers" concurrently within a single training scenario.
 Each Scenario Customer represents a unique persona with specific queries or issues related to the scenario's topic.

+**Recent updates:** Scenarios now support linking to uploaded files (e.g., reference documents, rubrics) and are evaluated using structured rubrics and trainer feedback for each session.

 ## 2. User Flow

 1. **Scenario Start:** The Trainee initiates a training scenario.